Skip to content

 Frequently Asked Questions

-I have a Starter plan, will the self-host option still be limited to 50,000 monthly app visits and 200 GB of bandwidth?
+I have a Free hosting plan, will the self-host option be limited to 50,000 monthly app visits and 200 GB of bandwidth?

-No. The exported code will run on your infrastructure, so none of the project plan limits apply.
+No. The exported code will run on your infrastructure, so none of the hosting plan limits apply.

 How many times can I export my code?

-You can export your code as many times as you want, for as long as you have an active yearly subscription.
+You can export your code as many times as you want, for as long as you have an active seat plan subscription.

 Where can I self-host the exported application from WeWeb?